AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Amazon Mechanical Turk charges 20% on the worker’s pay and 20% extra on tasks with 10 or more assignments.

 • MTurk charges an extra 5% off the pay for workers with a Master’s qualification.
-However, some clients complained that the quality of these workers’ output is not different from other workers’.12
+However, some clients complained that the quality of these workers’ output is not different from other workers’.

 Why are we looking for Amazon Mechanical Turk alternatives?

-• Lack of user-friendliness: Some survey service users claim that MTurk is not as user-friendly as its alternatives.13
+• Lack of user-friendliness: Some survey service users claim that MTurk is not as user-friendly as its alternatives.

-• Difficulty of communication: Data collection clients identified communication issues with the workers.14
+• Difficulty of communication: Data collection clients identified communication issues with the workers.

 • Quality-related concerns:

-• Studies identified quality issues in the data gathered by MTurkers.15
+• Studies identified quality issues in the data gathered by MTurkers.1

-• A recent research estimated that 33-46% of MTurkers leveraged large language models in their responses.16
+• A recent research estimated that 33-46% of MTurkers leveraged large language models in their responses.2

-• Others hypothesized that quality issues could be due to the limited language abilities of the MTurk’s crowd.17
+• Others hypothesized that quality issues could be due to the limited language abilities of the MTurk’s crowd.

-• Other clients also identified issues in the language ability of the MTurk’s crowd.18
+• Other clients also identified issues in the language ability of the MTurk’s crowd.

-• While the company claims19 to have a crowd of around half a million, studies show that there are around 100,00020 workers available on the platform.
+• While the company claims3 to have a crowd of around half a million, studies show that there are around 100,0004 workers available on the platform.

-• It was also identified that a large number of Mturk’s crowd uses Large language models for text production tasks.
+• It was also identified that a large number of Mturk’s crowd uses Large language models and AI tools for text production tasks.5

-For a more detailed evaluation of Amazon Mechanical Turk, check out this article.
+For a more detailed Amazon Mechanical Turk review.

 This section provides a detailed comparison of all the alternatives discussed in this article.